Birthday Cake Sundae (With Birtdhay Cake Ice Cream)

 The first ingredient for the absolute best birthday cake sundae is my homemade birthday cake ice cream.
 This stuff tastes like vanilla cake batter, and is filled with colourful sprinkles to add a bit of birthday excitement!
 If you’re not into making your own ice cream then you can always use plain vanilla instead, although it won’t be anywhere near as exciting, trust me.

-We’ve made homemade ice cream on this blog before – remember the ever so chocolatey Easter Egg Ice Cream, or the zingy Lemon Curd Ice Cream?
+We’ve made homemade ice cream on this blog before – remember the ever so Chocolatey Easter Egg Ice Cream, or the zingy Lemon Curd Ice Cream?
 The birthday cake ice cream we’ll be making today (and tomorrow – you’ll need to start making the ice cream the day before you want to eat it) follows the same principle of making a custard and then churning it in an ice cream maker.
-Or you can make it by hand – see my post on how to make ice cream without a machine right here.
+Or you can make it by hand.

 And it REALLY does taste like birthday cake – so it’s totally worth it for the ultimate birthday ice cream treat!